 From 1782 to 1787, the young MP William Wilberforce (1759-1833) lived at Lauriston House, on the south side of Wimbledon Common, originally the home of his uncle and aunt.
 Here, he would frequently entertain his friend William Pitt, Chancellor of the Exchequer at 23 and soon to be Prime Minister.
 At this stage in his life, Wilberforce was unmarried and had not yet taken up the cause that was to dominate his life, the abolition of the slave trade.

-The centre of Wimbledon, with several old inns, retains something of the village atmosphere that Wilberforce would have recognised.
 The site of Lauriston House, close to Rushmere Pond, is marked by a plaque on a house at the corner of Lauriston Road and Southside Common.
 The present house looks old enough to have been part of the original buildings, but other houses nearby are more recent.
 A crescent of modern houses in Lauriston Road is named Wilberforce Way.

 Most visitors to Greenwich will be heading for the National Maritime Museum, the former tea clipper Cutty Sark or the Royal Naval College, with its magnificent Painted Hall and Chapel.
 A few may notice the handsome Church of St Alfege (also spelt Alphege) in Greenwich High Road, built by Wren's disciple Nicholas Hawksmoor in the early eighteenth century.